Pandora and the Flying Dutchman (1951) - full transcript

 without the least reason.

-There are so many
+There are so many things I can't explain.

 I keep going over them in my

-mind over and over endlessly.
+mind, over and over, endlessly.

-going out of your mind.
+That's one way of going out of your mind.

-The first night when I
+The first night, when

-swam out to his yacht,
+I swam out to his yacht,

 there wasn't any crew on board.